ftrias/TeensyDebug/README.md

 The new menu provides three options: "Use Dual Serial", "Take over Serial", and "Off".

-* Use Dual Serial: If you compile Dual Serial support, the second USB Serial will be used to communicate with GDB.
+* Use Dual Serial: If you compile Dual Serial support (or at least two serials), the second USB Serial will be used to communicate with GDB.
 All optimizations will be turned off.

 * Take over Serial: GDB will use the USB Serial to communicate with the Teensy.
 The library will redefine Serial so that any calls to Serial will cause GDB to print your data.
 All optimizations will be turned off.

 * Off: GDB is not used.

-If you use this tool, you don't need the `#pragma` or `debug.begin()` statements.

-Running manually
+Running GDB manually
 -------------------------------------------

+If the menu option doesn't work for you, or you are using a physical serial port, you can run GDB manually.

-After compiling and uploading the program above, Teensy will have two serial ports.
+After compiling and uploading the program in the example above, Teensy will have two serial ports.
 One is the standard one you can view on the Serial Monitor.
 The other is the one you will connect to.
 You need to figure out what the device name is (See menu `Tools / Port`).
 Let's assume it's `/dev/cu.usbmodem61684901`.

 You also need to find the GDB executable that came with Teensyduino.
 On the Mac it is located in `/Applications/Teensyduino.app/Contents/Java/hardware//tools/arm/bin/arm-none-eabi-gdb`.

 Next, find the ELF file created.
-Arduino puts it in a temporary directory, but forunately, it is the same directory for the duration of Arduino.
-If you look at the end of the compile output, you should see multiple mentions of a file ending with ".elf".
+Arduino puts it in a temporary directory.
+Fortunately, it is the same directory for the duration of Arduino.
+If you look at the end of the compile output, you should see multiple mentions of a file ending with `.elf`.
 For example: `/var/folders/j1/8hkyfp_96zl_lgp19b19pbj80000gp/T/arduino_build_133762/breakpoint_test.ino.elf`.

-Run GDB:
+Run GDB followed by the ELF file location:

 ```
 $ /Applications/Teensyduino.app/Contents/Java/hardware//tools/arm/bin/arm-none-eabi-gdb /var/folders/j1/8hkyfp_96zl_lgp19b19pbj80000gp/T/arduino_build_133762/breakpoint_test.ino.elf